 - Choose steaks that are at least ¾-inch thick.

-Can I Cook these Steaks in the Oven?
+Can I Cook Steaks in the Oven?

 Yes, you can cook sirloin steak in the oven.
 You can marinate them or just season with salt and pepper before cooking.
 Then you’re going to preheat the oven to 450F.
 Meanwhile, heat up a cast iron pan on high heat and sear the steaks for 1-2 minutes on each side.
 Transfer the skillet to the oven for about 10 minutes depending on the thickness of your steak.
 Remove from the oven and rest for at least 5 minutes.

-If you’d prefer to cook these steaks in the oven, I recommend patting dry and seasoning as instructed.
+If you’d prefer to cook these steaks in the oven, I recommend patting them dry and season as instructed.
 Preheat the oven to 450 degrees.
 Then, add the steaks to a cast-iron pan over high heat for 1-2 minutes, flip then put the skillet into the oven for 5 minutes or less depending on how thick the sirloin is.
 Again, let the steaks rest for 5 minutes before slicing into.
 Serve warm!

 How to Serve Sirloin Steak